passw0rd/cli/README.md

 where:
 - <app_token> - is your application token.

-as a result you get your `update_token`.
+as a result, you get your `update_token`.

 ## Passw0rd Demo
-Passw0rd CLI provides you with a Demo mode that allows you try out Passw0rd technologies and see how the functions work without setting up a passw0rd SDK.
+Passw0rd CLI provides you with a Demo mode that allows you to try out passw0rd technologies and see how the functions work without setting up a passw0rd SDK.

-To start working with a Passw0rd Demo you need to have a registed passw0rd account and created application.
+To start working with a passw0rd Demo you need to have a registed passw0rd account and created application.

 #### Enroll user passw0rd
 The demo command allows you to create user's passwOrd record: